- En Español

 But what about those who don’t mind a bit of gluten, but want to try minimizing it?
 Are some varieties of wheat lower in gluten than others?

-Despite common misconception, most wheat varieties actually have about the same amount of gluten!
+Despite common misconception, all wheat varieties actually have about the same amount of gluten!
 Even ancient varieties like spelt and einkorn have about the same amount of gluten per serving (if not more) as the more commonly used varieties.

 This scientiﬁc paper compares the gluten content of diﬀerent wheats (comparing ancient wheats like einkorn, emmer, and spelt to modern wheats like durum and common wheat).
 The paper found that, “Einkorn, emmer and spelt had higher protein and gluten contents than common wheat at all four locations,” and “in general, spelt had the highest gluten content, but no diﬀerence was observed in the gluten contents of durum wheat, emmer and einkorn.
 All four species had signiﬁcantly higher gluten contents than common wheat.”